 5. Reel In The Good Times (And Dinner Too!)

 With a license to fish in over 44 lakes and 11 rivers, you’ll never have to fish the same place twice.
 Their trips include fishing for all the big ones: steelhead, salmon, bass, and trout.
-Regardless of whether you’re just casting your line for the first time or you’re a seasoned pro, Kenzie and his team have a fishing adventure that will suit you.
+Regardless of whether you’re just casting your line for the first time or you’re a seasoned pro, these local guides have a fishing adventure that will suit you.

 If you’re coming to fish, you may as well make a weekend of it.
 Book your group into the Cowichan River Lodge for an extended stay.
 Located right on the bank of the Cowichan River, the Lodge gives visitors a front row seat to the natural environment of the area.
 With extensive grounds and comfortable living space, this is the perfect retreat for fishing and outdoor enthusiasts alike!